 Businesses with online operations have been put on notice: Returning customers are actively shopping for the best possible website customer experience.
 If a website fails to hold a customer’s attention, it risks being relegated into the annals of history, and lost forever.
+This will impact the website’s eCommerce average bounce rate.
 That’s why so many companies today are focusing their resources on developing attractive websites that reel in customers and provide for all their needs.
 It has been said that the Internet of Things has shortened the average user’s attention span to a few seconds.
 If a website is inherently unattractive, difficult to navigate, or offers a poor shopping experience, customers are going to look elsewhere.
 This is especially true of returning customers, who have previously shown loyalty to a company, and is the reason why customer experience transformation is so important.

 Hallmarks of an Effective Customer Experience Transformation Strategy

 Many businesses are blithely unaware of the reasons why their customers fail to convert.
-Before one can analyze the reasons for diminished ROI, low conversion rates, and high bounce rates, it is vital to understand things from the customer’s side.
+Before one can analyze the reasons for diminished ROI, low conversion rates, and a high bounce rate for eCommerce on average, it is vital to understand things from the customer’s side.
 In other words: What attracts the customer, and what repels the customer?
 Is there too much information on site, or not enough information?
 Are the landing pages, homepages, and actionable buttons appealing and easy to use?
-Clearly, there is a wealth of data regarding customer experience transformation that needs to be analyzed by marketing departments, product managers, and various stakeholders.
+Clearly, there is a wealth of data regarding customer experience transformation that needs to be analyzed by marketing departments, product managers, and various stakeholders in order to work on a method to reduce the eCommerce bounce rate.

 Something as simple as a website that is not optimized for mobile use (Android and iOS) could immediately deter returning customers from completing a purchase.
 If a site takes too long to load – more than a few seconds – it will not be useful for the customer.
-This negative experience adversely impacts the website customer experience.
+This negative experience adversely impacts the website customer experience and average bounce rate for eCommerce as a result.
 The measurement of quantitative and qualitative data requires expert software that has heretofore been severely lacking in the marketing universe.
-When a customer’s every interaction with a company is digitally recorded, and every single moment they spend browsing the e-commerce platform is autonomously analyzed, this makes it much easier for a company to evaluate the efficacy of its marketing campaign, it’s website layout, it’s website optimization, and ultimately the customer experience.
+When a customer’s every interaction with a company is digitally recorded, and every single moment they spend browsing the e-commerce platform is autonomously analyzed, this makes it much easier for a company to evaluate the efficacy of its marketing campaign, its website layout, its website optimization, and ultimately the customer experience.
+In order to reduce your eCommerce bounce rate, you first need to understand what is contributing to your average eCommerce bounce rate.

 The GlassBox Paradigm: Seeing is Believing